-If you don’t want to worry about spreading germs, then simple activity sheets and coloring books can be enough to provide some much needed entertainment.
+If you don’t want to worry about spreading germs, then simple activity sheets and coloring books can be enough to provide some much-needed entertainment.
 Look for activities that parents and children can do together.
 This will actually provide some valuable educational engagement instead of simply creating a distraction.

-Use Screens Wisely
+6. Use Screens Wisely

 While a TV can create a good distraction in a pinch, you also want to be careful about where you place TVs and what kind of programs you show.
 Pediatricians recommend that children be exposed to minimal screen time.
 The younger the child, the less they should be placed in front of a screen.
 Parents might not appreciate a constant stream of cartoons that may not be appropriate for their child.
 If you do choose to incorporate TVs in the waiting room, opt for more educational programs and respect any requests for the TV to be turned off.

-Provide a Quiet Area
+7. Provide a Quiet Area

 The florescent lights, bright colors and toys may be too much for a tired baby or toddler.
 If at all possible, create a quiet area where parents can take their tired or fussy children to relax without feeling overstimulated.
 Consider providing a rocking chair and dim lighting so that children can be soothed.
 This is an especially important area for doctor and hospital waiting rooms where sick children may need not feel up to playing while they wait to be seen.

-Pay Attention to Lighting
+8. Pay Attention to Lighting

 Offices are notorious for using overhead fluorescent lighting.
 This type of artificial light is so harsh that it has been tied to migraines.
-Knowing that, imagine sitting with a young child for a long period of time in a crowded waiting room illuminated by florescent bulbs.
+Knowing that, imagine sitting with a young child for a long period of time in a crowded waiting room illuminated by fluorescent bulbs.
 It is enough to make anyone start feeling a little cranky.
 Instead of overhead lights, strategically place lamps through the waiting room and use soft light to create a warner glow that more closely mimics natural light.

-It might be a lot easier to simply fill your front room with functional reception furniture that come in varying shades of gray, but you aren’t doing anyone any favors.
+It might be a lot easier to simply fill your front room with functional reception furniture that comes in varying shades of gray, but you aren’t doing anyone any favors.
 You will be surprised how much you can change the mood of your employees and your visitors just by putting a little thought into your waiting room design and décor.
-Small changes can help create a kid friendly space that makes everyone’s wait a little more tolerable and show that you care about your visitors.
+Small changes can help create a kid-friendly space that makes everyone’s wait a little more tolerable and show that you care about your visitors.